 Eating too much unhealthy food high in fat or oil content may make you feel sluggish.
 You need to eat foods that may boost your energy like vegetables, grains, and fatty fish.
 It’s okay to eat comfort foods like chocolates, but make sure you’re consuming them in moderation.

 You might think you’re too busy or too tired to do some workouts, but doing light exercises provides tons of benefits, not only for your physical healthy but your mental health as well.
-Experts say exercise releases neuropeptides and peptides, which are very important for relieving stress and anxiety, and mental health.
+Experts from peptides.org say exercise releases neuropeptides and peptides, which are very important for relieving stress and anxiety, and mental health.
 Exercise also releases hormones called endorphins, which give you a feeling of euphoria and joy.

 Also, make sure that the exercise you’re engaging in provides you with a good challenge.
 The more that you challenge yourself, the better your mental health will be.